Support

 Are there any other fees?

 Not at this time.
-The 5% commission and 5% carried interest are the only fees currently charged.
-There will never be additional custody or management fees beyond those disclosed above.
+The 5% seller commission and 1% annual dilution fee are the only fees currently charged.
+There are no carried interest or management fees.
 However, Vex Securities may introduce trading fees, withdrawal fees, or deposit fees in the future.

 Trading & Liquidity